The Beauty Benefits Of Sex: 9 Ways Sex Can Nourish Your Skin, Hair & More

 With naturally flushed cheeks and a little tinge of dewy sweat, who needs makeup?

-Research has shown that couples in satisfying relationships who engage in healthy, consensual sex, have lower stress levels.
+Research has shown that couples in satisfying relationships who engage in healthy, consensual sex, have lower stress levels6.

 When people are stressed, Barr says the "hypothalamus-pituitary-adrenal (HPA) axis releases corticotropin-releasing hormone (CRH)."
-When CRH is produced, it increases the production and growth of oil glands, as well as inflammation.
+When CRH is produced, it increases the production and growth of oil glands, as well as inflammation7.

 "Oil gland secretion and inflammation are two of the primary contributors to acne formation," Barr says.
 In other words, managing stress may lower the chance of developing stress-induced breakouts.